Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: ITM in Lossless Materials

 Fig.~\ref{fig:simpleR} shows the entropy in (\ref{eq:entropy}) for all four scenarios within the defined box around the source.
 As seen in Figs.~\ref{fig:baseline} and \ref{fig:simple}, the defined box excludes the forward wave around $t_\mathrm{focus}$ and exposes features from the reversed field.
 The circular symmetry of case (a) determines a local entropy minimum at $t_{\mathrm{focus}}$, and we found the focus resolution is of the order of half a central wavelength of the reversed wave.
 Case (b) also exhibits an entropy minimum around $t_{\mathrm{focus}}$.
 Its time sequence in Fig.~\ref{fig:simple}b shows the focus keeps a circular shape at $t_{\mathrm{focus}}$ and is remarkably similar to the outcome obtained in case (a).
 However, the lack of a converging reversed wave field from half of the space incurs a drop in time persistence from 74\% in case (a) to 38\% in case (b).

 In case (c), the change in $\epsilon_{\mathrm{r}}$ is only applied to the brown area sweeping a narrow polar angle range.
 Fig.~\ref{fig:simpleR}c shows the entropy has no local minimum around $t_{\mathrm{focus}}$, suggesting a focus has failed to form.
-However a closer look at Fig.~\ref{fig:simple}c reveals otherwise.
-A focus successfully formed, albeit less concentrated due to the partial reversed wave created at $t_\mathrm{ITM}$, instead of the complete wave seen in case (a).
-The takeaway, as suggested at the end of Section~\ref{subsec:analyticalmetrics}, is entropy alone might not be a reliable method to identify a focus.
+However, a closer look at Fig.~\ref{fig:simple}c reveals a focus successfully forms, albeit less localized due to the partial reversed wave.
+The takeaway, as suggested at the end of Section~\ref{subsec:analyticalmetrics}, is the minimum entropy deconvolution alone might not be a reliable method to identify a focus.

 In case (d), we mirrored the area in case (c) and applied ITM to the two opposing brown areas.
 Its entropy in Fig.~\ref{fig:simpleR}d shows a local minimum around $t_{\mathrm{focus}}$.
 The distinctness of case (d) when compared to cases (b) and (c) stems from its higher time persistence at 54\%, underlining the importance of modifying ITM to ``balance'' the reversed wave along opposing directions.